NEW! Upward Evaluations at ACC. Here are the details.

 Attend a Say YES!
 To Excellence Session in May

-The Professional Development Team is offering two 75-minute virtual training sessions covering ACC’s Performance Excellence Program (PEP), Policy updates for Accountability Framework for Non-Faculty Employees & Grievance Process, and Upward Evaluation (UE).
+The Professional Development Team is conducted two 75-minute virtual training sessions covering ACC’s Performance Excellence Program (PEP), Policy updates for Accountability Framework for Non-Faculty Employees & Grievance Process, and Upward Evaluation (UE).

 Mandatory Compliance Training